Windows FILETIME explained — converting NTFS timestamps to something readable

 FILETIME$MFT, $UsnJrnl, registry, EVTX64-bit LE, 100-ns ticks since 1601-01-01 UTC

-DOSTIMEFAT (sometimes leaks into NTFS metadata)Packed 16-bit date + 16-bit time, local time
+DOSTIMEFAT (occasionally leaks into NTFS metadata copied from FAT)Packed 16-bit date + 16-bit time, local time

-• Local vs UTC.
+Local vs UTC.
 FILETIME is always UTC.
-If a tool shows you a local time, it converted on the way out.
-For DFIR you almost always want UTC for correlation across hosts.
+If a tool displays local time, it converted on output.
+For DFIR you almost always want UTC at the storage layer — convert to local zones only when rendering for a stakeholder.
+Cross-host correlation across time zones falls apart otherwise.

 FILETIMEUTC date